ASURA-FDPS-ML: Star-by-star Galaxy Simulations Accelerated by Surrogate Modeling for Supernova Feedback: Results for an isolated dwarf galaxy simulation

 \subsection{Star Formation History}

-Figure~\ref{fig:SFR} shows the star formation history (SFH), representing the SFRs averaged with an interval of 40 Myr as a function of time.
+Figure~\ref{fig:SFR} shows the star formation history (SFH), representing the SFRs averaged with an interval of {\bf 10} Myr as a function of time.
 For reference, the red dashed line shows the SFR obtained from the MFM simulation in \citet{Steinwandel+23} as in their WLM-fid simulation.
 Since the IC of a disk dwarf galaxy does not have steller feedback initially, the galaxies have a high SFR from 0 to 80 Myr.
 The simulations, \SNnoFUVDT~and \SNnoFUVML, have a similar SFR trend, they marginally differ; \SNnoFUVDT~shows an excess of star formation activity in the early stages of evolution, while \SNnoFUVML~shows an excess of star formation activity in the late stages of the evolution.
 However, the agreement in the integrated star formation history (total stellar mass formed) is within a few percent between the two simulations, which is within so-called run-to-run variations that have been reported in previous studies of similar simulations \citep[e.g.,][]{Steinwandel+23a}.